Mumbai–Ahmedabad high-speed rail corridor: 2022

-On 21 January 2022, the first track contract was signed by NHSRC with contractor IRCON International to design, supply and construct the tracks.
+On 21 January 2022, the first track contract was signed by NHSRCL with contractor IRCON International to design, supply and construct the tracks.
 Two Japanese companies, Japanese Railway Track Consultants (JRTC) and Japanese Railway Technical Service (JARTS) were set to work closely with IRCON.
-This contract covered about 47% of the total length of the project starting from Maharashtra-Gujarat Border to Vadodara in Gujarat.
-In February, NHSRC awarded the final civil contract worth ₹ 2,460.88 crores for L&T to design and develop 8 km of the viaduct and a station in Vadodara, marking the successful awarding of 100% civil contracts for the construction of alignments in Gujarat, including eight stations and two rolling stock depots at Sabarmati and Surat respectively.
+This contract covered about 47% of the total length of the project, starting from the Maharashtra-Gujarat Border to Vadodara in Gujarat.
+In February, NHSRCL awarded the final civil contract worth ₹ 2,460.88 crores for L&T to design and develop 8 km of the viaduct and a station in Vadodara, marking the successful awarding of 100% civil contracts for the construction of alignments in Gujarat, including eight stations and two rolling stock depots at Sabarmati and Surat respectively.
 By June, around 90.3% of the total required land (98.78% of the land required in Gujarat, and 71.49% in Maharashtra) had been acquired.
 The first train was expected to run, on a 51 km section, between Surat and Bilimora, in 2026.
 In July, JICA signed a loan agreement worth ₹6000 Crores with the Government of India as an ODA loan for the project.

 2023

 In January, the first of the 50 m long rail level slabs had been placed at Surat station.
 Later in April, the first rail tunnel of the project near Valsad was under construction; 67 metres of this 350-metre-long tunnel had been excavated.
-On 18 August 2023, NHSRC announced the successful completion of the bridge over the Auranga river in Valsad district.
+On 18 August 2023, NHSRCL announced the successful completion of the bridge over the Auranga river in Valsad district.
 80 km of viaducts were then completed.
 On 2 October, a new track-slab manufacturing facility, for the production of track-slabs required for the construction of ballastless track works for the corridor, was commissioned near Anand, Gujarat.
 The fully automated facility would produce track slabs for 116 km of the double-line high-speed rail track for the corridor.
 The facility, spanning an area of 100,000 square metres, will produce 45,000 precast track slabs for the project.
 91 km of viaduct were completed at a rate of 2 km of viaducts per week.

-Later on 6 October, NHSRC had successfully erected the first steel bridge, measuring 70 m, over National Highway 53 in Surat in Gujarat; this bridge was the first among the 28 steel bridges planned for the corridor.
+Later on 6 October, NHSRCL had successfully erected the first steel bridge, measuring 70 m, over National Highway 53 in Surat in Gujarat; this bridge was the first among the 28 steel bridges planned for the corridor.